stennety/mywebsite/_posts/2023-01-11-state-of-my-smarthome.md

 title: 'State of my smart home, 2023'
 ---

-Several friends have visited and asked about my setup, so I thought it would be easiest to consolidate that explanation in a blog post.
+Several friends have visited my place and asked about my setup, so I thought it would be easiest to consolidate that explanation in a blog post.
 And hopefully it's useful to the wider Internet, as well 🙂.

+Here's the current state of my smarthome in 2023, and a few future plans with it.

 # The Hub: Home Assistant

-The brains of my operation is powered by [Home Assistant](https://www.home-assistant.io/), running on a rack-mounted Raspberry Pi 3.
+The brains of the operation is powered by [Home Assistant](https://www.home-assistant.io/), running on a rack-mounted Raspberry Pi 3.

 ![]({{site.cdn_path}}/2023/01/11/rack-pi.jpg)